pschachte/wybe/WYBE.md

 If impurity is managed through a `phantom` (or other zero-bit type) resource or value, that resource or value will need to be threaded through the entire application.
-In most cases, this is the prefered approach:  it gives the compiler more scope for optimisation, and provides documentation to the user of how operations impact the state of the computation.
+In most cases, this is the preferred approach:  it gives the compiler more scope for optimisation, and provides documentation to the user of how operations impact the state of the computation.